selimslab/selimslab.github.io/_NOTES/tech/hijacked-minds.md

 Interruption is good for business

-Make it hard to cancel
+Easy to get in, hard to cancel